 1. Walking around Lake Alexandrina

-While Tekapo is usually packed with tourists along its lakefront for most of the year, nearby Lake Alexandrina is a quiet refuge for locals only.
+While the Tekapō lakefront is usually packed with tourists for most of the year, nearby Lake Alexandrina is a quiet refuge for locals.

-It's perfect for people wanting a peaceful escape in a popular area.
+It's perfect for a peaceful escape in a popular area.
 I enjoy walking around the lake during any season of the year, but autumn is especially beautiful.

 2. Dinner by the fire at Poppies Café in Twizel

 I can’t really put my finger on why I love Twizel so much, but whenever I pass through, I always make a stop at Poppies Café.
 Normally I’ve just done a big hike around Aoraki Mt Cook, so I’m after a good hearty meal, which Poppies does fabulously.

 With a fire roaring on colder days and a friendly, family-style atmosphere, I have easily spent many hours enjoying the cosy café with a big glass of wine and a good book or tucking into a big plate of risotto with friends.
 They do great breakfasts too, but dinner is lovely, especially if you want to try the local Aoraki salmon.